robes/deriva-dart/README.md

-Dart API for the DERIVA platform (preview).
+Dart API for the DERIVA platform.

-This library is an early preview and is not yet ready for broad usage.
+This library is an early prototype and is not yet ready for broad usage.

 ## Usage